Erdos-Projects/spring-2026-valuation-of-stringed-instruments-II/README.md

-# Valuation of Fine-Stringed Instruments Using Auction Market Data
+# Valuation of Fine Stringed Instruments Using Auction Market Data
 This repository is for a data science project as part of the fulfillment of The Erdös Institute Data Science Bootcamp of Spring 2026.

 Contributors: [Pierre-Yves Bienvenu](https://github.com/NaturfreundFRA), [Sean Hays](https://github.com/sphays), [Jutta Kurth](https://github.com/jgkurth), [Nicole Zalewski](https://github.com/nicole-zalewski)